Lamia7/GandalfBot/README.md

 - [x] Add style link to base.html
 - [x] Add route to access with POST method (when question is submitted)
 - [x] Get question asked (from front to back-end)
-- [ ] Add parser to analyze question
+- [x] Add parser to analyze question
 - [x] Make request to wikimedia API
 - [ ] Use parser on user_input
 - [x] Retrieve wikimedia API response and send it to front
+- [ ] Retrieve map with coordinates according to user's question
 - [ ] Create partials folder for forms
 - [ ] Add _form.html to partials folder
 - [ ] Improve style (input, responsive, font, sizes...)